NikolasEnt/AI-project-template/GUIDE.md

 * Docker should be used as a containerization tool to ensure consistent environments across development, testing, and production.

-* A new feature is considered implemented if it is documented and tested; covering the feature with automated tests is also recommended as part of the feature development phase.
+* A new feature is considered implemented, if it is documented and tested; covering the feature with automated tests is also recommended as part of the feature development phase.

 * Every project repo should include a `README.md` file providing a brief project overview, setup instructions, and usage examples.
 It should also outline the project structure, and may include links to additional documentation (e.g., detailed technical guides or business use documentation).
 Regular updates to `README.md` are essential to ensure it reflects the current state of the project.

 * It is very useful when inline documentation and comments explain 'why' certain decisions were made, not only 'what' is being done.

-* Organize code into logical modules.
+* Organise code into logical modules.
 Follow the principle of separation of concerns - each module should have a single, well-defined responsibility.

 * Use meaningful variable and function names that clearly express their purpose.
 Avoid abbreviations that might be unclear to other developers.

 * Keep functions small and focused.
-A good rule of thumb is that functions should fit on a single screen without scrolling.
+A good rule of thumb, is that functions should fit on a single screen without scrolling.

 ## Python